micon4sure/lean/README.markdown

     // and in the template go
     echo $this->foo; // will print bar

-It also supports in-template-callbacks, like this:
+It also supports in-template callbacks, like this:

     $template->callback('foo', function($bar) { echo $bar });